sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 ### Section 1: Understanding physicalism

-1. Explaining the thesis of physicalism requires an answer to both the ‘completeness question’ and the ‘condition question’.
-What are these two questions?
+1. *Explaining the thesis of physicalism requires an answer to both the ‘completeness question’ and the ‘condition question’.
+What are these two questions?*
 Completeness question: what does it mean to say *everything* is physical?
 - 'Strict numerical identity'
 	- Token/type- particulars vs properties

 Type = Reductive physicalism
 - JCC Smart: CFF = pain
+- Reduces prop to physical prop

+Condition question: what does it mean to say everything is *physical*?
+- Montero
+- Hempel's dilemma

-2. To which of these questions does ‘supervenience physicalism’ (a.k.a., ‘minimal physicalism’) offer a candidate answer?
+2. *To which of these questions does ‘supervenience physicalism’ (a.k.a., ‘minimal physicalism’) offer a candidate answer?*
+Supervenience offers an answer to the condition quesiton

-3. Explain the thesis of supervenience/minimal physicalism.
+3. *Explain the thesis of supervenience/minimal physicalism.*

+"Global properties are nothing but patterns in the dots .. no two pictures could differ in their global properties without differing {in dots somewhere}"

+Mental characteristics are dependent on physical characteristics

+"Physicalism is true at a possible world *w* iff any world that is a minimal physical duplicate is a complete duplicate (simpliciter)"

-4. “Physicalists claim that the mind is physical”.
+4. *“Physicalists claim that the mind is physical”.
 Does this provide an adequate formulation of physicalism?
-Why or not why?
+Why or not why?*
+No; property dualism.

-5. What is the standard motivation for being a ‘non-reductive’ physicalist?
+5. *What is the standard motivation for being a ‘non-reductive’ physicalist?*

+Embrace multiple realizability, affirm property nonidentity Role functionalism
+- "hardware/software"
+- Mental states = second order functional role property ("higher order") -- having some property which plays a certain role
+- "Pain is the property of having some property that realizes the pain role"

-6. Drawing on the notion of supervenience, explain how non-reductive physicalism and property dualism differ.
+6. *Drawing on the notion of supervenience, explain how non-reductive physicalism and property dualism differ.*

+Prop dualism doesn't believe in supervenience; min phys duplicate ≠ simpliciter

-7. Describe one way that a non-reductive physicalist might develop the claim that mental properties metaphysically supervene on physical properties.
-(Note: we discussed some candidate proposals in the course of discussing Karen Bennett’s contribution to the mental causation debate).
+7. *Describe one way that a non-reductive physicalist might develop the claim that mental properties metaphysically supervene on physical properties.
+(Note: we discussed some candidate proposals in the course of discussing Karen Bennett’s contribution to the mental causation debate).*

 8. What is the difference between a priori (‘type-A’) physicalism and a posteriori (‘type-B’) physicalism?
 (More specifically, what commitment does the former accept that the latter rejects?).